kenliu-crl/confluence-page-exporter/README.md

 - Generate plain text versions of the content (optional)
 - Automatically handle authentication and configuration
 - Batch processing for exporting multiple pages at once
-- Automatic resolution of user mentions from alphanumeric IDs to real names

 ## Requirements